Secrecy is a two-edged sword

 Most often, military technology is kept secret for the same reason that Mycroft Holmes cited when he enlisted his brother Sherlock's help in the little matter of the Bruce-Partington plans.
 The fictional submarine was so effective that “naval warfare becomes impossible within the radius of a Bruce-Partington's operation.”
 The security measures that protected the “black” world's most famed projects—the U-2, the original A-12 Blackbird and F-117 aircraft, and the Corona imaging ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Is There Too Much Secrecy?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Is There Too Much Secrecy?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.